Plants for Creative Fall Container Gardens

 Planting Fall Containers

 Choose festive containers and arrangements of plants, and pair them according to color, size, height, and texture.
 For best results, choose good-fit containers that will accommodate the plants you have chosen, and fill them with Black Gold All Purpose Mix, which has excellent porosity and water-holding ability for great results.
-Keep pots watered through fall and feed them with a quality plant food, such as Proven Winners® Premium Water Soluble Plant Food for Flowering Plants.
+Keep pots watered through fall and feed them with quality plant food, such as Proven Winners® Premium Water Soluble Plant Food for Flowering Plants.
 Once hard cold hits, remove any unsightly dead annuals and leave any perennials in the pots for spring.

 To get more excellent fall container garden planting and design tips, read Black Gold’s sponsored article on Garden Therapy: Fall Container Care and Maintenance + DIY Container Ideas!